StepingForward/StepingForward/README.md

-My name is Steven, intrested in game development, graphics programming.
+My name is Stephan, intrested in game development, graphics programming.
 Right now working on an Engine written in C and Sokol.
 If anyone wants to get in contact:
   Discord: stepforward
 <!---